linode/docs/docs/products/storage/block-storage/guides/manage-volumes/index.md

 ### View All Volumes

-Log in to the [Cloud Manager](https://cloud.linode.com/volumes) and click the **Volumes** link in the sidebar.
+Log in to [Cloud Manager](https://cloud.linode.com/volumes) and click the **Volumes** link in the sidebar.
 All Block Storage Volumes on your account are listed here, including their region, size, and their attachment status.

 ![View all Volumes on an account](view-all-volumes.png)

 ### View Block Storage Volumes Attached to a Specific Compute Instance

-1. Log in to the [Cloud Manager](https://cloud.linode.com/linodes) and click the **Linodes** link in the sidebar.
+1. Log in to [Cloud Manager](https://cloud.linode.com/linodes) and click the **Linodes** link in the sidebar.

 1. Select the Compute Instance for which you'd like to view all attached Volumes.
 The detail page for that instance should appear.